PXshadow/openLR/readme.md

 Change terminal directory to root openLR folder.
 It should contain the `openLR.hxproj` or `project.xml` files inside of it.

-The following targets are currently supported:
+The following targets are currently supported, run these commands in your terminal to compile:

 	openfl build cpp